 While title insurance is technically optional, in reality it is essential.
 Most policies will cover any defects on title that are later discovered like hidden heirs with previously unknown claims on a property, or errors in descriptions of easements and encroachments that impacts an owner’s use of their land.
 The buyer has the prerogative to designate which title company and a good title/escrow company is worth its weight in gold as these folks will go the extra distance to help a transaction close on time because the escrow folks not only handle the deposit but they’re the ones who prepare the lender’s loan documents and secures a final pay-off amount for the seller’s mortgage or taxes.

 Want to waive those inspection rights?
-After listing all of the possible things that can you can reasonably investigate on the page before (remember destructive testing isn’t usually allowed before you buy a property), you then have the section that allows you to disclaim all of those rights affirmatively.
+After listing all of the possible things that can you can reasonably investigate on the page before (remember destructive testing isn’t usually allowed before you buy a property), you then have the section that allows you to disclaim all of those rights affirmatively with your initials.
 This makes sense if the sellers are providing you with inspection reports (which will be relatively limited but objective as the folks doing the inspecting would be the ones we’d hire anyway) or if you’re planning on doing work or remodel a property.
-Also, in the sellers’ market we’ve just seen from 2013-2015, most buyers waived these rights to be competitive.
-One way of balancing competitiveness while also demonstrating that credibility to a seller is to do your own pre-offer inspections and visits with us and/or other professionals like contractors, engineers, architects, plumbers, electricians among other folks.
+Because we’ve effectively been a competitive seller’s market since 2013, most buyers in San Francisco will waive paragraph 12 rights to be competitive, which is easier now that sellers usually offer up pre-offer inspection reports from the same folks we’d recommend if there weren’t any reports.

 Unlike Most Places Buildings Come with Tenants in San Francisco and a new landlord does not get a “reset” with the respect to tenants and their leases.
 Because there are loads of protections for tenants this paragraph contains a lot of important terms and seller obligations.
 We’ve represented both buyers and sellers in these cases and can help you too.

-Page 4: Documents Sellers Need to Provide & Other Disclosure Items
+Page 4: What Disclosure Documents Sellers are Required to Provide and Point-of-Sale Requirements

 Buyers have the right to walk-through the property before we close escrow to verify its condition (e.g., is it still there?).
 The walk-through is not a contingency however.
 Yes, we can overthink this point because if a property isn’t there or has changed so much the contract may well be impossible to complete, but let’s not worry about that now.

 Also you’ll see a place where a home warranty can be purchased.
 Home warranty/protection plans are generally offered by third-parties (often affiliated with the escrow/title company) to a buyer or even a seller.
 These of the plans may provide additional protection of certain systems and appliances in the home.
-It’s always a good idea to get these programs as they cover most appliances and home systems.
-If our property is new construction, then certain statutory protections will apply too as will original manufacturers’ warranties.
-We usually take care of this for our clients unless circumstances dictate otherwise.
+It’s always a good idea to get these programs as they cover most appliances and home systems, which is why we usually will buy the 1-year warranty for our buyer.
+If the property you’re getting is new construction, then certain statutory fit and finish warranties will apply as will original manufacturers’ warranties, which negates the need to get a separate warranty in most cases.

 So if things break down to the point where negotiations just don’t get you anywhere or if there’s a dispute the contract lays out a mediation procedure and, if that fails, an arbitration procedure.
 As a lawyer and mediator I can tell you that mediation is where people try to talk it out and reach something amicable together.
 Arbitration, on the other hand, is more legalistic and is usually decided by a retired judge arbitrator.
 It’s akin to a lawsuit but without evidence rules.